chrisballinger/prosody-modules/mod_firewall/README.markdown

     IN_ROSTER_GROUP: Friends

+#### SUBSCRIBED

+Tests whether the recipient is subscribed to the sender, ie will receive presence updates from them.

+Note that this *does* work, regardless of direction and which chain is used, since both the sender and the recipient will have mirrored roster entries.

 ### Groups

 Using Prosody's mod\_groups it is possible to define groups of users on the server.
 You can